lspitzner/brittany/docs/implementation/bridoc-design.md

 alternatives.

 Unfortunately this does not mean that we can forget this issue entirely.
-The problem is that the BriDoc tree value will get transformed by multiple transformations.
-And this "breaks" sharing: If we take an exponential-sized tree that is linear-via-sharing and `fmap` some function `f` on it (think of some general-purpose tree that is Functor) then `f` will be evaluated an exponential number of times.
-And worse, the output will have lost any sharing.
+The problem is that the BriDoc tree (or maybe: rooted DAG, given that we share nodes) value will get transformed by multiple transformations.
+And this "breaks" sharing: If we naively traverse every path in a DAG and `fmap` some function `f` on it (think of some general-purpose tree/graph that is Functor) then `f` will be evaluated an exponential number of times, because our linear DAG still has an exponential amount of different paths.
+And worse, the output will have lost any sharing, so becomes a tree with an exponential number of nodes.
 Sharing is not automatic memoization.
 And this holds for BriDoc, even when the transformations are not exactly `fmap`s.